 Today, workers view benefits and perks of the job as important as the actual wage they’ll receive.
-The way you handle time off requests directly affect the type of people seeking to work for you.
+The way you handle time-off requests directly affects the type of people who want to work for you.

-Have restrictive time off policies, and you’ll struggle to find great job applicants.
+Restrictive time-off policies will make it difficult to find great job applicants.
 Make it unfair or difficult to get time off, and you’ll struggle to retain your employees.
-Neglect to make a policy and you’ll struggle to stay staffed during peak vacation times.
+Neglect to make a policy and you’ll have a hard time staying staffed during peak vacation times.

-Time off is seen as directly connected to quality of life and the freedom to maintain a healthy personal life away from work as the need arises.
+Time off is seen as directly connected to quality of life and the freedom to maintain a healthy personal life away from work.
 It’s important to know how to manage requests in a timely and effective manner.
 Here’s how to create a time off request policy that works for everyone:

 Whatever route you take with employee time off, you must communicate it to all employees as soon as they are hired.
 If employees don’t know the boundaries you’ve set up for time off, you’ll have two results: